renaudwangler/ib-labs/msms030fr/lab11e2.md

 length: "00"
 ---
 # Scénario
 The logical conclusion to monitoring Microsoft 365 service health is the ability to troubleshoot errors that occur in the system.
-For Holly Dickson, this means monitoring mail-related issues, which have been a nagging issue for Adatum in the past.
-Holly plans to take advantage of Microsoft's Remote Connectivity Analyzer tool to troubleshoot mail-flow issues.
+For Dominique Skyetson, this means monitoring mail-related issues, which have been a nagging issue for Adatum in the past.
+Dominique plans to take advantage of Microsoft's Remote Connectivity Analyzer tool to troubleshoot mail-flow issues.
 The tool is web-based and is designed to help IT Administrators troubleshoot connectivity issues that affect their Microsoft deployments.
 The tool simulates several client log-on and mail flow scenarios.
 When a test fails, many of the errors have troubleshooting tips to assist the IT Administrator to correct the problem.
-Holly plans to test this tool by sending email to a non-existent domain and to a non-existent user and then use the tool to troubleshoot the errors that occur.
+Dominique plans to test this tool by sending email to a non-existent domain and to a non-existent user and then use the tool to troubleshoot the errors that occur.
 She will then test message tracing to help troubleshoot mail-flow issues.
 Message tracing in the Exchange admin center follows email messages as they travel through an Exchange Online organization.
-Holly will use message tracing to determine if a message was received, rejected, deferred, or delivered by the service.
+Dominique will use message tracing to determine if a message was received, rejected, deferred, or delivered by the service.
 She will also use it to show what actions were taken on the message before it reached its final status.

 # Objectifs
 A la fin de cet exercice, vous aurez une meilleure connaissance de :